-Learning at home is set to continue for a number of weeks for many students.
-Andrew Fuller offers some advice for parents - including the Big Three factors that can make a powerful impact.
+Andrew Fuller offers some advice for parents on learning at home - including the Big Three factors that can make a powerful impact.

 Coordinating two school projects, one involving glue and a major construction of the solar system while simultaneously reacquainting yourself with the delights of Year 10 trigonometry is living the dream isn’t it?
 At the same time you are wrestling with Zoom, Webex, Teams, Hangouts and a series of passwords and codes.
 Just to ramp up the pressure a tad more, you might have your own conference calls to make, not to mention arranging snacks, breaks and schedules.